Product Management After Dentistry: A Comprehensive Guide

 - Risk management

-- Product management also involves analysing potential complications and preparing solutions.
+- Product management also involves identifying risks early, analysing complications, and preparing strong alternatives.

 - Product development roadmap

-- Familiarity with tools like JIRA, Trello, or Asana to track the product development lifecycle.
+- Familiarity with tools like Jira, Trello, or Asana helps track tasks and updates effectively.

 - Methodology knowledge